ancantu/SCICLD2019/docs/kubernetes/kubernetes.md

 ### Run interactive container

+You can do most anything in Kubernetes that you can do in Docker.
+E.g. run a simple interactive container:

-    kubectl run busybox -i --tty --image=busybox--restart=Never --rm -- bash
+    kubectl run busybox -i --tty --image=busybox --restart=Never --rm -- sh

     / #
     / # busybox | head -1
     BusyBox v1.31.0 (2019-07-16 01:13:11 UTC) multi-call binary.

-### Kube object files
+### Etherpad example

-Kubernetes has different types of objects.
-You can put as many as you want in a file and "apply" it all as one big chunk.
+You can put as many Kube objects as you want in a YAML file and "apply" it all as one big chunk.

-For example, Etherpad.
+For example, take a look at mpackard-etherpad.yml.

+    vim mpackard-etherpad.yml

+If you're on a shared system, change all the "mpackard" to your name.
+Note there is Deployment and a Service section.
+The Deployment indicates what container(s) to run, and the Service creates a network route to the containers.

-    cat etherpad.yml
+    cat mpackard-etherpad.yml

 Deploy it:

-    kubectl apply -f etherpad.yml
+    kubectl apply -f mpackard-etherpad.yml

 See if it's running: